 There are two entry pathways to becoming a ski instructor.
 The first is the cheapest option and is done by starting at the bottom.
 Some ski schools will employ unqualified ski instructors where you teach beginners and young children.

 Most of your days will be spent around the magic carpet area where you aren’t required to have great proficiency in skiing yourself.
 When doing this entryway you can do the training provided by the resort to become qualified for the following season.

 The second entry pathway is to pay for a multiweek training school.
 These schools will improve your ski ability and teach you how to be an instructor.
-They can be a bit pricey but many help you get a job at the end.
-You’ll come out with a level 1 or 2 certification.
+They can be a bit pricey but many help you get a job in the end.
+You’ll come out with a level 1 or 2 certifications.
 This means your base pay will be significantly higher than the unqualified instructors.
 Snow Skool offers courses in Canada, France and NZ and is a great option if you are serious about turning this into a career.

 Read my full guest post at Where in the world is Nina on how to become a ski instructor.